o3de/o3de.org/content/docs/user-guide/networking/multiplayer/debug-desync.md

 | `AZ_MPAUDIT_INPUT_VALUE` | Allows the developer to audit a non-networked value using the timing data of an input.
 Timing data includes input ID and host frame. |
 | `AZ_MPAUDIT_VALUE` | Allows the developer to audit a non-networked value without any timing data. |

 Custom events allow the developer to specify additional information they'd like to track.
-In order to use these macros, including 1MultiplayerDebug.h1 is required.
+In order to use these macros, including `MultiplayerDebug.h` is required.
 The parameters the macros require are:

 * The variable in question
 * The variable's underlying type.
 This should always be `T`, even for `RewindableObject<T>` values being captured.